hslam/handler/proxy/README.md

 ```

 ### Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ### Authors
-proxy was written by Mort Huang.
+proxy was written by Meng Huang.